davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

   > !!!!!!!!
   ``` -->

-- The famous **Collatz conjecture** is stated as follows.
+- We'll start with an easy one, and I'll guide you through it.
+The famous **Collatz conjecture** is stated as follows.
 Given a positive integer `n`, divide `n` by 2 if it is even, otherwise, multiply `n` by 3 and add 1 to it.
 If you do this repeatedly, the Collatz conjecture states that `n` will eventually reach 1.
 (Interestingly, this conjecture still has not been proven, but no one has been able to find a counter-example.)
 Write a method called `collatz` that inputs a positive integer `n` and prints the sequence by which `n` reaches 1.
 (Fun fact: The numbers that appear in the sequence are also called "Hailstone Numbers.")

+Clues:
+  - This is an event-controlled loop.
+The event we're hoping eventually occurs is `n == 1`.
+  - Being an event-controlled loop, there is no need for a counter.
+  - The looping condition is the **negation** of the event.

+Output:

   ```java
   Loops loopie = new Loops();